Examples of non-scattering inhomogeneities

 are particular orbits of (\ref{eq:ODENeu}).
 Then we obtain that the (global) trajectory $(x(t),y(t))$ passing through $(x_0,y_0)\in(0,\pi)\times(0,\pi/2)$ is such that

 for $\delta>0$.
 We show in Figure \ref{fig:NeumannTrigCusp} the normalized gradient flow and some of the ``Neumann curves''.
-The latter enclose domains $\Om$ for which $v$ is a Neumann eigenfunction so that $5$ belongs to $\mathscr{S}_{\mrm{NS}}$.
-We get that $\Om$ can be of class $\mathscr{C}^1$, Lipschitz but may also possess cusps.
+The latter enclose domains $\Om$ for which $v$ is a Neumann eigenfunction so that \Blu{the frequency $k=\sqrt{5}\in\mathscr{S}_{\mrm{NS}}$}.
+We get that $\Om$ can be of class $\mathscr{C}^1$, \Blu{Lipschitz,} but may also possess cusps.

 \end{example}